 My Photography Studio

-My collectible work is all done in a studio setting so I can completely control the background and lighting.
-Although the horses chosen as my muses are well trained and generally calm - they are still flight animals.
-Working with strobe lighting, and especially with gels, is a science and can be a technical challenge even with skilled human models.
-Add in a flight animal covered in fur and the challenge increases significantly.
+The majority of my limited edition art pieces were created in a studio setting so I can completely control the background and lighting.
+Although the horses chosen as my muses are well-trained and generally calm - they are still flight animals.
+Working with strobe lighting, and especially with color gels, is a science and can be a technical challenge even with skilled human models.
+Adding in a horse covered in fur and their handlers increases the challenge significantly.

-For me, safety and happy horses are my priority on any shoot.
-I love the many expressions that horses offer which show their personalities but I will not shoot a fearful horse.
+For me, safety and happy horses are my priority on any photoshoot.
+I love the many expressions that horses offer which show their personalities but I will not photograph a fearful or sedated horse.
 The horse always comes first as I am a horsewoman before I am a photographer.

 Andalusian Stallion in the Studio

 I consider myself to be a modern photographic artist.
 I like to explore my beloved equines in the most unique way that I can and bring that to you in my collections.
 I am drawn to strong colors, textures, and patterns so these themes are often repeated in my work.
-I like genuine expressions from my horses so you won't always see the often forced, alert, ears up, posture favored by portrait photographers.
+I like genuine expressions from my horses so you won't always see the often forced, alert, ears-up, posture.
 Horses express themselves in so many more ways than that.

-I do not do commissioned pieces for client horses at this time.
-I seek out the equine models I want to photograph with a specific vision in mind.
+I seek out the equine models I want to photograph for my collections with a specific vision in mind.
 My images are created as equine artwork to suit my own creative aesthetic so with each print you get a little piece of my heart.
 I aim to keep the number of editions of any image very low so that collectors can truly own something special and not a mass-market image.
 My photography is intended to be unusual and artistic so the photoshoots are generally experimental in nature.
 Sometimes I fail on my first attempt with a new concept but I always learn valuable lessons for the next time.

 The goal is always to create art worthy of large printed installations and gallery shows.